 Editor's note: General procedures that apply to all services provided network functions.

-A NF service is one type of capability exposed by a NF (NF Service Producer) to other NF (NF Service Consumer) through a service-based interface.
+An NF service is one type of capability exposed by an NF (NF Service Producer) to other NF (NF Service Consumer) through a service-based interface.
+Network Function may expose one or more NF services.
+NF service is defined as a capability of a Network Function.
+Following are requirements for defining NF services:

+NF services are derived from the information flows that describe end to end functionality, where applicable (see 3GPP TS 23.502 [3], Annex B drafting rules).

+NF services defined at the granularity of transactions between two Network Functions.
+While the use of NF services is not restricted to the identified consumers, NF services are expected to be used by NF consumers as described in the information flows in this release of the specification.

+NOTE: This does not preclude that an NF (e.g. Service Producer NF_A) can access a service(s) offered by other NF(s) in order to offer its own services.

+Editor’s note: As part of NF services definition and agreement, classification of NF services and NF service operation need to be considered.

+Based on NF services and some interactions (e.g., interactions with UE or UPF), complete end to end message flows can be described.

-There are two mechanisms that NFs provide their services through a service-based interface:
+NF services are defined in a way that a new NF service consumer could be added if defined in a new/modified information flow.There are two elementary operations that NFs provide their services through a service-based interface:

 - "Request-response": A Control Plane NF_B (NF Service Producer) is requested by another Control Plane NF_A (NF Service Consumer) to provide a certain NF service, which can include performing an action and/or providing information.
 NF_B response provides NF service results based on the information provided by NF_A in its request.
 In order to fulfil the request, NF_B may in turn consume NF services from other NFs.
 In Request-response mechanism, communication is one to one between two NFs (consumer and producer) and a one-time response from producer to a request from consumer is expected within a certain timeframe.